rfreebern/zeitgeist.css/README.md

 zeitgeist.css is a work of the design community as a whole.
 The project was started by [Ryan Freebern][5].
 Please [follow @rfreebern on twitter][6].

+Code from the [Better Web Readability Project][10] was contributed by [Vladimir Carrer][11].

 License
 -------

-As a product by and for the web design community as a whole, zeitgeist.css is public domain.
+As a product by and for the web design community as a whole, zeitgeist.css is licensed under the Mozilla Public License 2.0.
+See the LICENSE file for details.

  [1]: http://daringfireball.net/projects/markdown "Daring Fireball: Markdown"
  [2]: http://h5bp.com "HTML5 Boilerplate"